Zubayer94/TechBlog/README.md

 -   run `php artisan passport:install` for generating access tokens.
 -   Now run `php artisan db:seed`, for seeding data to the database.
 -   Now run `php artisan optimize:clear`.
+-   For setting base url go to `root/js/bootstrap.js` file, find `window.axios.defaults.baseURL = 'http://demo-site.test/api'` fill url to call API from backend.
--   Finallyrun `npm run dev` which will run your app on local server.
+-   Finally run `npm run dev` which will run your app on local server.
 -   That's It, You can modify and create a pull request, Thanks.

 ---